smallstep/certificates/docs/provisioners.md

 ## JWK

 JWK is the default provisioner type.
-It uses public-key cryptography sign and validate a JSON Web Token (JWT).
+It uses public-key cryptography to sign and validate a JSON Web Token (JWT).

 The [step](https://github.com/smallstep/cli) CLI tool will create a JWK